buildpacks/rfcs/text/0000-remove-stacks.md

 Both Dockerfiles must accept `base_image` and `build_id` args.
 The `base_image` arg allows the lifecycle to specify the original base image.
 The `build_id` arg allows the app developer to bust the cache after a certain layer and must be defaulted to `0`.

-A runtime base image may indicate that it does not preserve ABI compatibility by adding the label `io.buildpacks.unsafe=true`.
-Rebasing an app with this label requires passing a new `--force` flag to `pack rebase`.
+A runtime base image may indicate that it preserves ABI compatibility by adding the label `io.buildpacks.rebasable=true`.
+Rebasing an app without this label set to `true` requires passing a new `--force` flag to `pack rebase`.

 ### Platform-specified Dockerfiles